Oregon Disabled Veteran Benefits

 What it is: a handful of additional programs — burial in a national cemetery, Oregon's own veteran home-loan program, and a veteran-owned business certification.

-- Burial: Oregon does not operate its own state veterans' cemeteries; burial for eligible Oregon veterans is at one of the federal VA National Cemeteries in the state — Willamette (near Portland), Eagle Point (near Medford), and Roseburg — which provide a gravesite, a government headstone or marker, a burial flag, and military funeral honors at no cost to eligible veterans (eligible spouses and dependents may also be buried there).
+- Burial: Oregon does not operate its own state veterans' cemeteries; burial for eligible Oregon veterans is at one of five federal VA National Cemeteries in the state — Willamette (near Portland), Eagle Point (near Medford), Roseburg and its annex, and Fort Stevens (Hammond) — which provide a gravesite, a government headstone or marker, a burial flag, and military funeral honors at no cost to eligible veterans (eligible spouses and dependents may also be buried there).
+Not every location is open for new interments (Fort Stevens is a small, historic post cemetery), so confirm current eligibility and available space with each cemetery.

 - Oregon veteran home loan: Oregon is one of a few states with its own ODVA home-purchase loan (fixed-rate financing for an owner-occupied single-family home, purchase only, up to a maximum of 4 lifetime loans).
 Ask ODVA directly whether any disabled-veteran rate feature applies (contact 800-633-6826 or 503-373-2373).